-No, I did not spell “Exile On Main Street” wrong, when it comes to my favourite Stones album, I choose “Their Satanic Majesties Request” (1967), the Rolling Stones short foray into psychedelia.
+No, I did not spell Exile On Main Street wrong, when it comes to my favourite Stones album, I choose “Their Satanic Majesties Request” (1967), the Rolling Stones short foray into psychedelia.
 Now, “Majesty” is not considered, by most, to be the best Stones album.
-They will say “Exile” or “Let It Bleed” or “Sticky Fingers” which are all quintessential Rolling Stones albums.
-However, Majesty is just a personal favourite: the production is on point, it’s the Stones at their most experimental before they solidified the ‘stones sound’, and Brian Jones was still in the band.
+Again. people often acknowledge “Exile” or “Let It Bleed” or “Sticky Fingers” which are all quintessential Rolling Stones albums.
+However, Majesty is just a personal favourite: the production is on point, it’s the Stones at their most experimental before they solidified the ‘stones sound’ of the 70s, and Brian Jones was still in the band.

 For instance, the second song, “Citadel” might be one of the Stones’ finest sounding moments: the guitars rattle, the drum compression pops, mellotrons whirl.
-Bill Wyman’s crimson & clovered “In Another Land” is a nice slice of pop.
-“2000 Man” sounds like the 70’s Stones in the 60’s with its odd timed drums and asks the questions: “could this be the Rolling Stones from the future?”
+Bill Wyman’s crimsoned & clovered “In Another Land” is a nice slice of psychedelic pop.
+“2000 Man” sounds like the 70’s Stones in the 60’s with its odd-timed drums and asks the questions: “could this be the Rolling Stones from the future?”
 Also, the psy-fi fantasy of “2000 Light Years From Home“, is there any other Rolling Stones song as haunting?
-It sounds more like a saucerful of Floyd more than a “Strawberry Field” even at the latters most sinister.
+But again, it sounds more like a saucerful of Floyd more than a Strawberry Field.
 Then there is “She’s A Rainbow“, which does seem very unlike Rolling Stones with more flounce than “Lady Jane“.
-I would argue that this song takes liberal doses from the band Love and their backcatalogue.
-Not only in the direct lift of the phrase, “She Comes In Colors” a song by Love which came out a year before on Da Capo (1966), but elements from other Love songs as well (the percussion, the latin trumpets).
-So, its not just the Beatles that the Stones may have borrowed from arguably.
-Indeed, even from their bluesy origins The Stones have borrowed from many bands and musicians, except maybe Brian Jones (he was an original).
+I would argue that this song takes liberal doses from another band Love and their back catalogue moreso than the Beatles.
+“She Comes In Colors” is not only a phrase directly lifted from a song of the same by Love, which came out a year before the Stones on Love’s Da Capo (1966), but other stylistic elements from other Love songs as well were borrowed (the percussion, the latin trumpets).
+So, its not just the Beatles that the Stones may have borrowed from liberally.
+Indeed, since their bluesy origins The Stones have borrowed from many bands and musicians, except maybe Brian Jones (he was an original).